-The new Alice first chooses Dominique.
-But she’d gotten to know Nick again in the meantime.
-While she remembered the reasons she wanted a divorce, she also had context for some of their behaviors.
-She realized how she let her friendship with Gina, her friend who died in a car accident, define her life.
+The new Alice first chooses Dominique, but she’d gotten to know Nick again in the meantime.
+While she remembered the reasons she wanted a divorce, she also learned the context of some of their behaviors.
+She realized how she let her friendship with Gina, a friend who died in a car accident, define her life.
 She’d even taken on some of Gina’s memories as her own, maligning Nick in the process.
 The Alice of 2008 was hard, while the one in 1998 was soft.
 The new Alice was a mix of those two.

 Frannie lives in a retirement home.
 We learn about her developing friendships through her letters to Phil.
 Phil was Frannie’s fiancé, who died on a trip with his friends two weeks before the wedding.
-She remained single all those years, but we see her relationship with Xavier, a man at the home, change over time.
+She remained single after his death, but we see her relationship with Xavier, a man at the home, change over time.
 At first, she finds him annoying and intrusive, but over time, she starts looking forward to his company.

-Elisabeth got pregnant both naturally and through IVF, but on one of her checkups, there would be no heartbeat.
-They’ve just done the last round of IVF.
-Elisabeth and her husband Ben are fighting because as Elisabeth decides to give up on having children, he decides that they should adopt.
+Elisabeth got pregnant both naturally and through IVF, but each time, on one of her checkups, there would be no heartbeat.
+She and her husband, Ben, have just done the last round of IVF.
+Now they are fighting because as Elisabeth decides to give up on having children, he decides that they should adopt.
 Elisabeth is furious because she would have considered adoption years ago but thought he wasn’t interested.
-Meanwhile, she’d been trying so hard to have biological children and it was all they talked about; he thought she didn’t want to adopt.
+Meanwhile, she’d been trying so hard to have biological children, and it was all they talked about; he thought she didn’t want to adopt.
 He became convinced to give adoption a chance after Alice staged an intervention.

 How The Story Ends